 When asking yourself – should I sell or rent my house – now you should be able to find the answer on your own.

-Looking back over everything we’ve discussed, you should rent your home if your move is temporary, you don’t need the profit on the sale of your home, you can cover your costs with rent, and you are sure you can handle the tenants.
+Looking back over everything we’ve discussed, you should rent your home if your move is temporary, you don’t need the profit on the sale of your home, you can cover your costs with rent, and you are sure you can handle the residents.

 If this is the case, you shouldn’t hesitate.
 Do it, and you’ll be glad you did.
 Should you need any help with the ‘how to’ involved in the management process, never hesitate to reach out to a property management company.